NVA Flag

 Viet Cong Local Squads & Platoons of the Battalion TAOR

-Viet Cong (VC) Local Forces, the squads of the villages of An Hoa Hung - Long Binh Tan - Long Hung - An Xuan, and their civilian supporters operated jointly as Local Platoons.
-They were usually restricted to the local provence's, cities or hamlets they worked and lived in unless called upon to supplement Main Force units that entered into their areas of operations for specific reconnaissance or offensive missions as they did in supporting the 274th VC Main Force Regiment during the Post Tet attack on Long Binh Post on 23 February 1969.
+They were usually restricted to operations in the local provence's, cities or hamlets they worked and lived in unless called upon to supplement Main Force units that entered into their areas of operations for specific reconnaissance or offensive missions as they did in supporting the 275th VC Main Forge Regiment in the Tet New Years Offensive attack of Bien Hoa & Long Binh Post in 1968 and the 274th VC Main Force Regiment during the Post Tet attack on Long Binh Post on 23 February 1969.

 Nguyen Van Thi - Platoon Leader